it355-bmll/it355-bmll-gp1/README.md

 ##### Levi
 - [x] API00-C Functions Should validate parameters
 - [x] API07-C Enforce Type Safety
-- [x] EXP09-C Use size of to determine the size of a type or varaible
+- [x] EXP09-C Use size of to determine the size of a type or variable
 - [x] EXP12-C Do not ignore values return by functions

 ##### Lo